Master of Science in Psychology (School) and Education Specialist in School Psychology

 Collaborate with Educational Stakeholders

-Graduates will develop practical consultation skills with teachers, administrators, school counselors, and parents to address student needs.
-Through a practicum in school psychology and supervised fieldwork, they will understand how to navigate the complexities of educational systems and build collaborative partnerships that support students' successful learning and well-being.
-This collaboration ensures that students receive comprehensive support from all stakeholders in their academic journey.
+Graduates will develop consultation skills necessary to work effectively with teachers, administrators, counselors, and families.
+Through practicum and fieldwork experiences, they will learn to navigate school systems and establish collaborative partnerships that enhance student learning and well-being.

 Advocate for Children and Communities

-Graduates will be prepared to promote social justice and human diversity within the school psychology profession.
-They will learn how to address issues related to special education, cultural responsiveness, and equitable access to resources.
-By completing the graduate program, students can advocate for policies and practices that support diverse learners and create inclusive educational environments.
+Graduates will be equipped to advocate for equity and inclusion within educational settings.
+They will address issues related to special education, cultural responsiveness, and equitable access, promoting policies and practices that support diverse learners and foster inclusive school environments.

 Real-World Applications

-The Master of Science and Ed.S in School Psychology program at Fort Hays State University offers extensive field experiences that immerse students in the practical aspects of their future roles.
-Students complete practicum placements and internships in public schools, collaborating with local educational agencies to collect data and evaluate programs.
-This hands-on training helps them apply theoretical knowledge to real-world challenges like designing interventions, conducting assessments, and consulting with educational stakeholders.
+The M.S. in Psychology (School) and Ed.S. in School Psychology programs offer extensive field experiences designed to prepare students for the practical demands of the profession.
+Through practicum placements and internships in public schools, students collaborate with local educational agencies to collect data, evaluate programs, and apply theoretical knowledge to real-world challenges in assessment, intervention, and consultation.

-Moreover, students gain valuable experience by presenting their research at professional conferences and working on projects tailored to real case studies.
-These opportunities enable them to hone their assessment, intervention, and consultation skills while making meaningful contributions to school psychology.
+Additionally, students gain professional experience by presenting research at conferences and engaging in projects based on real case studies.
+These hands-on opportunities help students refine their skills and make meaningful contributions to the field of school psychology.

 Stay Ahead of the Curve

-Our faculty members stay up-to-date with the latest advancements and trends in school psychology, ensuring that the curriculum reflects current practices.
-Evidence-based techniques are integrated into coursework, emphasizing recent developments in mental health, diversity, and crisis intervention.
-Students learn to implement these strategies effectively, preparing them to address today's diverse student populations.
+Fort Hays State University stays current with the latest advancements and trends in school psychology, ensuring that the curriculum integrates evidence-based practices.
+The coursework highlights recent developments in mental health, diversity, and crisis intervention, preparing students to effectively support today’s diverse student populations.

-Additionally, the program encourages active participation in professional organizations like the National Association of School Psychologists (NASP).
-This involvement helps students network with professionals in the field and gain insights into emerging trends, policy changes, and best practices that will shape the future of school psychology.
+The programs also encourage active student participation in professional organizations such as the National Association of School Psychologists (NASP).
+This involvement offers valuable networking opportunities and keeps students informed about emerging trends, policy updates, and best practices shaping the future of the profession.

 Hands-on Activities

-Students engage in experiential learning through practicum placements and school internships, assessing and intervening in real-world cases under supervision.
-They collaborate with teachers, administrators, and families to address students' educational and mental health needs.
-These field-based experiences are complemented by simulated case studies and research projects tailored to contemporary issues in education.
+Students engage in experiential learning through practicum placements and school internships, where they assess and intervene in real-world cases under professional supervision.
+They collaborate closely with teachers, administrators, and families to address students’ educational and mental health needs.
+These field experiences are further enhanced by simulated case studies and research projects focused on current educational challenges.

-Moreover, participation in professional conferences allows students to present their research findings, receive feedback from experts, and refine their skills.
-These hands-on activities give students the practical knowledge and confidence to excel as school psychologists.
+Additionally, students have opportunities to present their research at professional conferences, gaining expert feedback to enhance their skills.
+These hands-on experiences provide students with the practical knowledge and confidence essential for success as school psychologists.

 What You’ll Learn: